 Machine learning can combine matched filter scores from different epigenetic features:

-We combined the normalized matched filter scores (see Methods) from six different epigenetic marks associated with active regulatory regions by the Roadmap Epigenomics Mapping \cite{} and the ENCODE \cite{} Consortia using a linear SVM \cite{} and the SVM achieved a higher accuracy than the individual matched filters (Figure 2).
+We combined the normalized matched filter scores (see Methods) from six different epigenetic marks associated with active regulatory regions by the Roadmap Epigenomics Mapping \cite{} and the ENCODE \cite{} Consortia using a linear SVM \cite{} and the integrated model achieved a higher accuracy than the individual matched filters (Figure 2).
 These models are trained to learn the patterns in the matched filter scores for different epigenetic marks within experimentally verified regulatory regions and we chose these marks as we wanted to assess the applicability of these machine learning models to predict active regulatory regions across different cell-types and species.
-As expected, the linear SVM models outperformed the individual matched filter scores as they are able to leverage information from multiple epigenetic marks.
-In addition, the six-parameter SVM model displayed higher accuracy after combining the peaks identified using different core promoters.
-In a linear SVM model, the normalized matched filter score for each epigenetic feature in a particular region is scaled by its optimized weight and added together to form the discriminant function.
-The sign of the SVM discriminant function is then used to predict whether the region is regulatory.
+As expected, the integrated models outperformed the individual matched filter scores, as they are able to leverage information from multiple epigenetic marks.
+In addition, the six-parameter integrated model displayed higher accuracy after combining the peaks identified using different core promoters.
+In the integrated model, the normalized matched filter score for each epigenetic feature in a particular region is scaled by its optimized weight and added together to form the discriminant function.
+The sign of the discriminant function is then used to predict whether the region is regulatory.
 The features with large positive and negative weights are predicted to be important for discriminating regulatory regions from non-regulatory regions in such models.
-They can also be used to measure the amount of non-redundant information added by each feature in the SVM model.
-According to the SVM model, the acetylations (H3K27ac and H3K9ac) are the most important feature for predicting active regulatory regions from inactive regions.
-While the DHS matched filter performed the second best as an individual feature (AUPR in Figure 2), the information in DHS is highly redundant with the information in the histone marks as indicated by the fact that it has the lowest weight among the six features in the SVM model.
+They can also be used to measure the amount of non-redundant information added by each feature in the integrated model.
+According to the model, the acetylations (H3K27ac and H3K9ac) are the most important feature for predicting active regulatory regions from inactive regions.
+While the DHS matched filter performed the second best as an individual feature (AUPR in Figure 2), the information in DHS is redundant with the information in the histone marks as indicated by the fact that it has the lowest weight among the six features in the inegrated model.
 We utilized several other machine learning algorithms to combine the machine learning models and found that they all displayed nearly similar accuracy and similar features were more important across these different models (Figure S5).

 To assess the information contained in other epigenetic marks, we combined the matched filters from all 30 measured histone marks along with the DHS matched filter in a separate SVM model (Figure S6) and this model displayed higher accuracy than the 6 feature model presented in Figure 2.
-The feature weights in the SVM model indicated that H3K27ac contains the most information regarding the activity of regulatory regions.
+The feature weights in this model indicated that H3K27ac contains the most information regarding the activity of regulatory regions.
 However, we found that a few other acetylations such as H2BK5ac, H4acTetra, and H4K12ac contain additional non-redundant information regarding the activity of these regulatory regions and might improve the accuracy of regulatory region prediction from machine learning models (Figure S7).

 Distinct epigenetic signals associated with promoters and enhancers: